RareSkills/solana-tutorial/content/init-if-needed-anchor/init-if-needed-anchor.md

 5. With zero lamport balance, the Solana runtime considers the account non-existent as it will be scheduled for deletion as it is no longer rent exempt.
 6. We call initialize again, and it succeeds.**We have successfully reinitialized the account after following this sequence.**

-Again, Solana does not have an “initialized” flag or anything.
+Again, Solana does not have an "initialized" flag or anything.
 Anchor will allow an initialize transaction to succeed if the owner is the system program or the lamport balance is zero.

 ## Why reinitialization might be a problem in our example
 Transferring ownership to the system program requires erasing the data in the account.
-Removing all the lamports “communicates” that you don’t want the account to continue to exist.
+Removing all the lamports "communicates" that you don't want the account to continue to exist.

 Is your intent by doing either of those actions to restart the counter or end the life of the counter?
 If your application never expects the counter to be reset, this could lead to bugs.

 Anchor wants you to think through your intent with this, which is why it makes you jump through the extra hoop of enabling a feature flag in Cargo.toml.

 If you are okay with the counter getting reset back at some point and counting back up, reinitialization is not an issue.
-But if the counter should never reset to zero under any circumstance, then it would probably be better for you to implement the `initialization` function separately and add a safeguard to make sure it can only be called once in it’s lifetime (for example, storing a boolean flag in a separate account).
+But if the counter should never reset to zero under any circumstance, then it would probably be better for you to implement the `initialization` function separately and add a safeguard to make sure it can only be called once in it's lifetime (for example, storing a boolean flag in a separate account).

 Of course, your program might not necessarily have the mechanism to transfer the account to the system program or withdraw lamports from the account.
 But Anchor has no way of knowing this, so it always throws out the warning about `init_if_needed` because it cannot determine whether the account can go back into an initializable state.